fernavliz/SWM/Curling transitions.md

 - Explosion transition
 - Curling slashing the screen in half.
 - Curling bonking the screen and breaking the glass.
+- Curling sliding towards camera, turns into a green screen for the next clip.

 - Filler : Drawing numbers with curlings, lines can be drawn with wall bounces, and circles with explosions.